hidenorly/Esp32_WiFi_PowerSwitch/README.md

-# M5StickC_NTPSwitch_SwitchBot
+# Esp32_WiFi_PowerSwitch

-This is PIR Human detection based switch for M5StickC with WiFi AP & NTP,  PIR Sensor for M5StickC, Infrared LED and SwitchBot.
+This is PIR Human detection based switch for Esp32 Dev Board / M5StickC with WiFi AP & NTP,  PIR Sensor, Infrared LED and SwitchBot.

 This supports
  * Turn ON through Ir Remote Transmiter/SwitchBot while human is detected.